commercialhaskell/stack/doc/nix_integration.md

 (since 0.1.10.0)

+When using the Nix integration, Haskell dependencies are handled as usual: they are downloaded from Stackage and build locally by Stack.
+Nix is used by Stack to provide the _non-Haskell_ dependencies needed by these Haskell packages.

 `stack` can automatically create a build environment (the equivalent of a "container" in Docker parlance) using `nix-shell`, provided Nix is already installed on your system.
 To do so, please visit the